mendix/CommunityCommons/README.md

 ## _Important when updating_ :warning:

+### Java 8
+This release utilizes some Java 8 native APIs that replace functionality that was previously imported from external libraries.
+This means that for upgrading, Java 8 is a minimum requirement!

 ### Gradle
 In version 7.2.0, we introduce a new way of dependency management using a [Gradle](https://gradle.org/install/) build file.
 Unfortunately, this doesn't mean that obsoleted jars are automatically deleted from your projects' `userlib` folder.